Our products

 Preparation (10 minutes)

-2. Dry the shrimp: thoroughly dry them with paper towels.
-Moisture makes the oil splatter and lowers its temperature.
+2. Dry the shrimp: with kitchen paper, dry them thoroughly.
+Moisture causes the oil to splatter and drop in temperature.

-3. Slice the garlic: cut thin and uniform slices so they brown at the same rate.
+3. Slice the garlic: thin and uniform slices so they brown at the same rate.

-4. Heat the clay pots: if using individual pots, preheat them in the oven at 100 degrees Celsius.
+4. Heat the clay pots: if using individual pots, heat them in the oven at 100 degrees Celsius (212°F).
 This helps the oil continue bubbling when it reaches the table.

 Cooking (5 minutes)

-2. Brown the garlic and chili: add the sliced garlic and the chili pepper broken in half.
+2. Brown the garlic and chili: add the sliced garlic and the chili broken in half.
 Fry, stirring constantly, for 30-45 seconds.
-The garlic should be golden brown, NOT burned.
-If it burns, discard everything and start over (burnt garlic makes the whole dish bitter).
+The garlic should be golden, NOT burnt.
+If it burns, discard everything and start over (burnt garlic will make the whole dish bitter).

 3. Add the shrimp: turn the heat to maximum and add the shrimp all at once.
 They should sizzle on contact with the oil.

 4. Cook for 1-2 minutes: without stirring too much.
 Flip the shrimp only once.
-They should change from translucent to pink but not overcook.
+They should change from translucent to pink but without overcooking.
 Overcooked shrimp are rubbery.

 5. Optional: flambé: if you want an extra touch, add a tablespoon of brandy and ignite with a long lighter.
 The flame will extinguish itself in 5 seconds.